-THE TALLOW CHANDLERS’ STRATEGY (as at April 2018)
+THE TALLOW CHANDLERS’ STRATEGY 2020-2021

-A livery company is a unique organisation.
+1. A livery company is a unique organisation.
 The oldest, which include the Tallow Chandlers, can trace their recorded history back to the Middle Ages as trade guilds.
-As such, livery companies had an early involvement in the training of apprentices in an understanding of the duties and responsibilities required of the trade.
-In addition, they had the authority to supervise such trade in a fair and equitable manner in exchange for exclusive trading rights in the commodity or profession in question, as well as supporting those in or connected with the trade and the City.
+As such, livery companies had an early involvement in the training of apprentices in an understanding of the duties and responsibilities required of their trade.
+In addition, they had the authority to supervise such trade in a fair and equitable manner in exchange for exclusive trading rights in the commodity or profession in question, as well as supporting those in or connected with that trade and the City.

 The Company’s Objectives

-The Company’s main objectives are:
+5. The Company’s objectives are listed below.

 Specifically, and noting the overlaps, the support will focus on:

-- disadvantaged young people in Greater London to enable them to have the opportunity to succeed in life;
+(1) disadvantaged young people in Greater London to enable them to have the opportunity to succeed in life;

-- smaller charities, usually but not exclusively in the UK, where modest donations can have a high impact;
+(2) smaller charities, usually but not exclusively in the UK, where modest donations can have a high impact;

-- vocational/youth initiatives to inspire alternative routes into life-long learning and sustainable employment.
+(4) vocational/youth initiatives to inspire alternative routes into life-long learning and sustainable employment.

 b.
 To build upon the Company’s heritage by: